 If you have arthritis or joint inflammation, you may be looking for answers that will restore the quality of the life you once had.

-At the University of Michigan, we have treated hundreds of thousands of arthritis patients over decades and have restored them to a life of less pain and greater mobility.
+At Michigan Medicine, we have treated hundreds of thousands of arthritis patients over decades and have restored them to a life of less pain and greater mobility.
 And we can do this for you.

 Types of Arthritis

 - Osteoarthritis – Osteoarthritis is the most common form of arthritis.
 Osteoarthritis can affect the knees, hips, spine, fingers and toes.
 It usually begins in an isolated joint.

 - Rheumatoid arthritis – Rheumatic arthritis is an autoimmune disease, which means that the immune system malfunctions and attacks the body instead of intruders.
 The disease causes the tissues that line the joints to become inflamed.
 Rheumatoid arthritis can affect the knees, ankles, feet, neck, elbows, wrists and hands, and often targets several areas.

 - Gout – Gout is a kind of arthritis caused by too much uric acid in the blood, which causes joint inflammation.
 Gout can affect the knees, ankles and feet, but is most common in the big toe.